Pakistan Travel Advice

 There have been a reported number of attacks in Pakistan in recent years.
 The Pakistani government maintain security restrictions with measure in place, following ongoing attacks against civilians and military establishments.

 The same year as the Quetta attacks saw widespread devastation when attacks in bombings killed over 75 people and left more than 340 injured.
 This to be a heinous attack against families and children.
-Tehrik-e Taleban claim much responsibility for the terrorism within the region.
+Tehrik-e Taleban claims much responsibility for the terrorism within the region.

 Assaults and targeted attacks are prevalent in Pakistan, attacks including those to guarded facilities, such as airports, police stations and military establishments are common.
 In addition to this, there have been attacks to civilian establishments, including universities, schools, places of worship, and large marketplaces in several Pakistani cities.
 There is much sectarian, religious and ethnic tensions in the region.

 Pakistan suffers from political unrest, of which demonstrations and gatherings can turn violent.
 The overall travel advice for Pakistan is that you should remain vigilant and stay away from such congregations as violence can erupt at short notice.

 Power cuts can take place in the country for up to 16 hours a day, which can cause serious risks logistically and to the safety of travellers.
 You should ensure you are adequately prepared for frequent power cuts.

-Pakistan is a major non-NATO ally in the war against terrorism, as well a member to many international and regional organisations such as the Organisation of Islamic Cooperation.
-However has received criticism over its handling of international issues, and has had ongoing disputes with its geopolitical neighbours.
+Pakistan is a major non-NATO ally in the war against terrorism, as well a member to many international and regional organisations, such as the Organisation of Islamic Cooperation.
+However, Pakistan has received criticism over its handling of international issues, and has had ongoing disputes with its geopolitical neighbours.